 This led to the establishment of the Catholic-Muslim Forum.
 Two summits have been held so far.
 The first one took place at the Vatican in 2008, where Pope Benedict XVI met all the participants and the second one in Jordan in 2011.
 Relations were also strengthened through the pilgrimage Pope Benedict XVI made to Jesus’s baptism site in Jordan and his visit to the King Hussein Mosque during the same trip in 2010.

 Pope Francis’ statement on dialogue, published in his 2011 book On Heaven and Earth says, “Dialogue is born from an attitude of respect for the other person, from a conviction that the other person has something good to say.
 It assumes that there is room in the heart for each individual’s point of view and opinion.
 To dialogue entails a cordial reception, not a condemnation.
-In order to dialogue it is necessary to know how to lower defences, open the doors of one’s house, and offer human warmth.“
+In order to dialogue it is necessary to know how to lower defenses, open the doors of one’s house, and offer human warmth.“

 With this in mind, I hope that Pope Francis has inherited the best of both of his predecessors: the openness and good will of Pope John Paul II towards Muslims, and the willingness of Pope Benedict XVI to continue dialogue and strengthen relations with Muslims worldwide.